LaynePeng/heat-lattice/README.md

 * lattice_tar_url: Optional parameters, considering we may build Lattice ourself, we can put our build in FTP, or HTTP server.
 * lattice_username: Optional parameters, default is "user".
 * lattice_password: Optional parameters, default is "password".
+* private_registries: Optional parameters, which is specified the private docker repositories.

 We use "wget" to fetch the images.
 By default, we will download from: https://s3-us-west-2.amazonaws.com/lattice/unstable/latest/lattice.tgz .